yogitasn/ImmigrationETLPipeline/README.md

 > Using local airflow workspace

 ### Data model
-The database is designed following a star-schema principal with 1 fact table and 5 dimensions tables.
+The database is designed following a star-schema principal with 1 fact table and 6 dimensions tables.

-* F_IMMIGRATION_DATA: contains immigration information such as arrival date, departure date, visa type, gender, country of origin, etc.
+* final_immigration: contains immigration information such as arrival date, departure date, visa type, gender, country of origin, etc.
 * D_TIME: contains dimensions for date column
 * D_PORT: contains port_id and port_name
 * D_AIRPORT: contains airports within a state